sasha-agafonov/hydraulic-erosion/README.md

 ![alt text](https://i.imgur.com/MNuLoG6.png)

-Compatibility:
+COMPATIBILITY:

 Tested to run on SoC Linux, but should work on other Linux distributions.

-Running and compiling:

-Two options are available: running from Qt and running from a terminal emulator.
-The latter is recommended due to significantly better performance.

-Obtaining the source code:
+OBTAINING THE SOURCE CODE:

 Either use the following command in a terminal: git clone https://github.com/Alexander-Agafonov/terrain

 Or download a zipped file of the repository from https://github.com/Alexander-Agafonov/terrain.
 Don't forget to unpack.

+RUNNING AND COMPILING:

+Two options are available: running from Qt and running from a terminal emulator.
+The latter is recommended due to significantly better performance.

 Running from a terminal emulator (recommended):